 Texas Back Institute Clinical Research, LLC is an organization dedicated to advancing new spinal technologies and techniques at Texas Back Institute.
 The organization’s experienced clinical research coordinators supervise clinical research trials, research studies and education programs with the physicians of Texas Back Institute.
 Texas Back Institute Clinical Research was formed in 2004, and has been involved in more than 20 clinical trials

 The Texas Back Institute Research Foundation (TBIRF) was founded in 1985 to fulfill the mission of improving care for patients with back pain through research and education.
 With the collaborative efforts of multiple spine centers nationally and internationally, TBIRF has performed research focused primarily on diagnostic evaluations and treatment outcomes.
 This work has included topics such as discography, pre-surgical psychosocial screening and new technologies such as total disc replacements and minimally invasive surgical procedures.
-The findings from the research work are shared with peers through presentations at numerous national and international spine conferences and are published in medical journals such as Spine and The Spine Journal, the Journal of Neurosurgery, and the Journal of Bone and Joint Surgery.
+The findings from the research work are shared with peers through presentations at numerous national and international spine conferences, and have been published in respected medical journals such as Spine, The Spine Journal, the Journal of Neurosurgery, and the Journal of Bone and Joint Surgery.

 The Foundation has organized the publication of multiple textbooks including Sports and the Spine and Spinal Arthroplasty: A New Era in Spine Care, which was the first book published on the topic of motion-preserving technologies in spine.

-Not only does TBIRF provide information to peers through journal publications, books and conference presentations, they also provide education to individual physicians through fellowships and visitor programs.
-To date, more than 80 spine surgeons have trained through the TBIRF Fellowship Program and practice throughout the United States.
+Not only does TBIRF provide information to peers through journal publications, books and conference presentations, it also provides education to individual physicians through fellowships and visitor programs.
+To date, more than 100spine surgeons have trained through the TBIRF Fellowship Program and now practice throughout the United States.
 The program includes participation in spine clinics, surgical cases, research, Continuing Medical Education accredited journal clubs, informative case conferences and hands-on surgical training courses.
-Additionally, TBIRF has hosted clinical visitors and research fellows from Europe, Asia and South America.
+Additionally, TBIRF has hosted visiting spine surgeons and research fellows from Europe, Asia and South America.

 TBIRF is dedicated to improving care for those with back pain by continuously performing research, participating in conferences, publishing and offering a wide array of individual educational programs.